I Believe in a Thing Called Love: Background and release

 "I Believe in a Thing Called Love" was originally issued as a 3-track EP in August 2002; however, as only a small number of copies were printed, it was ineligible to chart.
 The EP also included early versions of "Love on the Rocks with No Ice" and "Love Is Only a Feeling".
 A live version of the song recorded at Knebworth House in Knebworth, Hertfordshire, in 2003 was included as a B-side on the group's Christmas single, "Christmas Time (Don't Let the Bells End)".

 Commercial performance

 When released as a single in September 2003, "I Believe in a Thing Called Love" peaked at number two on the UK Singles Chart.
 Sales and streams in the UK have surpassed 600,000 units, allowing it to receive a platinum certification from the British Phonographic Industry (BPI).
-It has sold 647,000 copies in the United States as of February 2012.
+The single helped the album sell 647,000 copies in the United States as of February 2012.
+The song became the second highest charting single from a UK band in 2003, finishing behind Lostprophets' single "Last Train Home", released in December of that year.

 Music video

 The music video for the song was designed to launch the band onto the US market.
-Directed by Alex Smith, the band are shown on a spaceship, performing and battling aliens and monsters.
+Directed by Alex Smith, the band are shown on a spaceship, performing, and battling aliens and monsters.